CONTAGIONISM IN HISTORY

 For the story of this work, see William Bulloch, History of Bacteriology (1938, Dover edn, New York: 1979), p.
 32.

-The first complete account of Contagium Vivum in England.
+Benjamin Marten, A New Theory of Consumptions, More especially of a Phthisis or Consumption of the Lungs (London: 1720).
+The first complete account of Contagium Vivum by an English author.
 The first edition appeared in 1720; a second ed. appeared in 1722.

 Richard Mead, A Short Discourse Concerning Pestilential Contagion and the Methods to be Used to Prevent it London: Printed for Sam.
 Buckley in Amen-Corner and Ralph Smith at the Royal-Exchange, 1720.

 There were nine editions; the last was in 1744.
 The book is dedicated to James Craggs, Secretary of State, who would soon become implicated in the scandal over the bursting of the South Sea Bubble.
-Craggs lost his son to smallpox in February, 1621 and died one month later of a stroke.
+Craggs lost his son to smallpox in February, 1721 and died one month later of a stroke.

 For more on this work, see Charles-Edward Amory Winslow, The Conquest of Epidemic Disease (Princeton, 1943) and Arnold Zuckerman, "Plague and contagionism in eighteenth-century England: the role of Richard Mead", Bulletin of the History of Medicine 2004 Summer;78(2):273-308.

-Secondary Works
+Classic Secondary Works

 H[ector] Grasset, "La théorie parasitaire et la phthisie pulmonaire au XVIIIe Siècle", France Médicale (Nov.
 17, 1899), translated by Thomas C. Minor as "The Parasitic Theory and Pulmonary Phthisis in the Eighteenth Century" Cincinnati Lancet-Clinic, n.s.
 44 93: (Jan.
 6, 1900), 22-26 and (Jan.
 13, 1900), 43.

 This is very helpful historical review of eighteenth-century contagionist works.
 Unfortunately, several proper nouns are misspelled in the Minor translation, making it harder to find the article through Google searches.
 As far as I know, 20th. century historians were unaware of this article.
-I have not been able to locate the original, French, version.
+I have not been able to locate the original French, version.

 William MacMichael, "A Brief Sketch of the Progress of Opinion on the Subject of Contagion; with some Remarks on Quarantine"